Arizona Medical Marijuana

 - What kind of criminal charges do I face if I am pulled over for drugged driving with a patient registry ID card?

-Qualifying patients can apply for their medical marijuana ID card now, as has been legal since 2011.
+Qualifying patients can apply for their medical marijuana ID card now, as has been legal in Arizona since 2011.
 The process involves visiting a doctor licensed to practice in Arizona, such as a medical doctor, osteopath, homeopath or naturopath.
 You must have a legitimate physician-patient relationship with this practitioner.
 You can tell a doctor qualifies for making your recommendation if he or she bears these professional initials after their name:

 - MD, allopathic medical doctors